AleksandrVSokolov/platerandomizer/README.md

 ## platerandomizer package

 Are you conducting an experiment with a multiplex array (e.g., OLINK) and attempting to randomly allocate samples across plates?
 It can be a challenging task, especially if randomization should not be entirely "random" and needs to include certain conditions, such as placing specific groups of samples on the same plate.
-The R package "platerandomizer" not only assists you with the randomization process but also enables you to visualize the layout and generate layouts in two possible formats for further use.
+The R package "platerandomizer" not only assists you with the randomization process but also enables you to visualize the layout for multiple variable simulatenously and generate layouts in two possible formats for further use.
 It supports common types of well plates (24, 48, 96, 384) as well as custom plates.

 Key properties: